-- 75. The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-It may start with substance abuse by mother during pregnancy, involve a parent or carer failing to provide adequate food, shelter and clothing, including exclusion from home or abandonment, failing to protect a child from physical and emotional harm or danger, or the failure to ensure adequate supervision or access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - 76.
-Typical signs to look out for: - persistent stomach aches - if a child is seriously underweight and is stealing food; - inadequately clad in that they are dirty or smell. - 77.
-If a child is suffering from any of the above, they are likely to also exhibit signs of stress and distress, for instance: - a lack of concentration and reduction in performance; - aggressive or hostile behaviour; - moodiness, depression, irritability, listlessness, fearfulness, tiredness, temper tantrums, short concentration span, acting withdrawn or crying at minor occurrences; - difficult relationships with peers; - regression to more immature forms of behaviour e.g. thumb sucking; - self-harming or suicidal behaviour; - low self-esteem; - running away and being inexplicably absent from school and so missing education.
+- 80. The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment; or provide suitable education.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - 81.
+The Schools use the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect.
+The Surrey Neglect Risk Assessment Tool is used to support with the initial identification of neglect. - 82.
+Typical signs to look out for: - persistent stomach aches - if a child is seriously underweight and is stealing food; - inadequately clad in that they are dirty or smell.

+- 83. If a child is suffering from any of the above, they are likely to also exhibit signs of stress and distress, for instance: - a lack of concentration and reduction in performance; - aggressive or hostile behaviour; - moodiness, depression, irritability, listlessness, fearfulness, tiredness, temper tantrums, short concentration span, acting withdrawn or crying at minor occurrences; - difficult relationships with peers; - regression to more immature forms of behaviour e.g. thumb sucking; - self-harming or suicidal behaviour; - low self-esteem; - running away and being inexplicably absent from school and so missing education.